apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ./bin/sql-client.sh embedded -j <flink-runtime-directory>/iceberg-flink-runtime-xxx.jar shell
 ```

-By default, iceberg has included hadoop jars for hadoop catalog.
-If we want to use hive catalog, we will need to load the hive jars when opening the flink sql client.
-Fortunately, apache flink has provided a [bundled hive jar](https://repo.maven.apache.org/maven2/org/apache/flink/flink-sql-connector-hive-2.3.6_2.11/1.11.0/flink-sql-connector-hive-2.3.6_2.11-1.11.0.jar) for sql client.
-So we could open the sql client
+By default, Iceberg has included Hadoop JARs for the Hadoop catalog.
+If you want to use the Hive catalog, make sure to load the Hive JARs when starting the Flink SQL Client.

+Fortunately, Apache Flink has provided a [bundled Hive JAR](https://repo.maven.apache.org/maven2/org/apache/flink/flink-sql-connector-hive-2.3.6_2.11/1.11.0/flink-sql-connector-hive-2.3.6_2.11-1.11.0.jar) for the SQL Client.

-as the following:
+You could start the Flink SQL Client as the following:

 ```bash
 # HADOOP_HOME is your hadoop root directory after unpack the binary package.